i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

         1. Place two redstone lamps with a lever on the front of each for inputs `A` and `B`.
         2. Attach a redstone torch to the back of each redstone lamp to create the NOT gates for `!A` and `!B`.
         3. Merge these signals to a central point with redstone dust.
 This creates an OR gate: `!A OR !B`.
-        4. Places a solid block and run the redstone dust into the back of the block.
+        4. Place a solid block and run the redstone dust into the back of the block.
         5. Invert this signal by placing a redstone torch on the opposite side of the block.
 This final NOT gate gives us `!(!A OR !B)`.
-        5. Connect the output to a lamp for `Y`.
+        6. Connect the output to a lamp for `Y`.

-    3. Test all four combinations from the truth table (`0,0`, `0,1`, `1,0`, `1,1`).
+    2. Test all four combinations from the truth table (`0,0`, `0,1`, `1,0`, `1,1`).
-    4.  **Verification:** The output lamp lights only when both levers are ON.
+    3.  **Verification:** The output lamp lights only when both levers are ON.

 -   **Real-World Connection:** A missile launch might need `TurnKey1=True` AND `PressButton=True`.